cjnaz/cjnfuncs/configman.md

 <br>

-## A full blown example - check out these nifty features
+## A full blown example - check out these nifty features...

 The config file: